CanadaGoose25fall/main-project-file/README.md

 ## Design Decisions

-We used object-oriented programming with Pygame sprites to keep the code organized.
+We utilized object-oriented programming with Pygame sprites to maintain code organization.
 We split the large game file into smaller modules so each file has a clear purpose.
-All game parameters are centralized in `config.py` so we can easily adjust difficulty and scoring without touching the main game logic.
+All game parameters are centralized in `config.py`, allowing us to easily adjust difficulty and scoring without affecting the main game logic.

 The graphics are simple shapes drawn with Pygame - no external image files needed.
 We added a tutorial screen so players understand what each game element does before they start playing.